bk1210/Explainable-Match-Summaries/README.md

 General-purpose LLMs produce fluent football summaries but hallucinate statistics.
 Ask one about a specific match — it might get the winner right but fabricate the scoreline, goalscorers, or disciplinary events.
 This project fixes that.

-**Explainable Match Summaries** grounds every summary in verified UCL-2025 match statistics using a RAG pipeline, and adds a SHAP explainability layer so analysts can see exactly which features drove the model's assessment — all running locally with no paid API.
+**Explainable Match Summaries** grounds every summary in verified UCL-2025 match statistics using a RAG pipeline, and adds a SHAP explainability layer so analysts can see exactly which features drove the model's assessment.

 Three core contributions:
 - 📚 **Self-Curated UCL-2025 Dataset** — 189 UEFA Champions League 2025 matches, 142 columns per match, **manually collected by the author directly from the official UEFA website (uefa.com)** — independent of any previously published database or third-party data provider
-- 🔍 **RAG Pipeline** — Sentence-BERT + FAISS retrieval feeds verified match facts directly into the Mistral-7B prompt, eliminating hallucination within the knowledge base scope
+- 🔍 **RAG Pipeline** — Sentence-BERT + FAISS retrieval feeds verified match facts directly into the LLaMA 3.1 prompt, eliminating hallucination within the knowledge base scope
 - 📊 **SHAP Explainability** — LinearExplainer over key match features surfaces which stats most influenced the generated summary

 ---